Nasir Gebelli

 Nasir Gebelli (ناصر جبلی, also Nasser Gebelli, born 1957) is an Iranian-American programmer and video game designer usually credited in his games as simply Nasir.
-Gebelli wrote Apple II games for Sirius Software, created his own company Gebelli Software, and worked for Squaresoft (now Square Enix).
-He became known in the early 1980s for producing fast action games for the Apple II, including 3D shooters.
+He became known in the early 1980s for programming action games for Apple II, such as Space Eggs (a clone of Moon Cresta).
+These were initially published by Sirius Software, then he started his own company, Gebelli Software.
+Several of the games he wrote for Gebelli Software were 3D space combat simulators for the Apple II.

-From the late 1980s to the early 1990s, he developed home console games for Squaresoft.
-He was part of Square, programming the first three Final Fantasy games, the Famicom 3D System titles 3-D WorldRunner and Rad Racer, and Secret of Mana.
+From the late 1980s to the early 1990s, Gebelli developed home console games for Square.
+He programmed the first three Final Fantasy games, the Famicom 3D System title Rad Racer, 3-D WorldRunner, and Secret of Mana.

 Early life and career (1957–1985)

 Gebelli was born in Iran in 1957.
 Because of his family relationship with the Iranian royal family of the Pahlavi dynasty, he migrated to the United States to avoid the 1979 Iranian Revolution and study computer science.
-He was inspired by Golden age arcade games, such as Space Invaders.
+He was inspired by Golden age arcade video games, such as Space Invaders.
 Gebelli's first project for the Apple II was EasyDraw, a logo and character creation program he used for his later games.
 He then began programming video games in either 1978 or 1979.